enra4/truerandom/README.md

 - `options["size"]` - The size of each blob, measured in bits

 ### __`.usage`__
-Returns information related to the usage of your api key.
+Returns information related to the usage of your api key

 #### contains
--`:status` - Current status
+- `:status` - Current status
 - `:creation_time` - When your api key was created
 - `:bits_left` - Number of remaining true random bits available to the client
 - `:requests_left` - Number of requests left available to the client